-Objective: By 2016, to develop, improve, and maintain capabilities necessary to safely conduct measurements of structural-fire response with quantified accuracy by 2016.
+Objective -To develop, improve, and maintain capabilities necessary to safely conduct measurements of large fire behavior and structural-fire response with quantified accuracy.

-Digital Image Correlation (DIC) methods offer the potential of providing hundreds of simultaneous point measurements, and even the ability to map deformation and displacement fields.
-In addition, as long as the area of interest is imaged during the test, post-test data analyses of specific areas of interest are possible.
-Digital-image correlation relies on the random, high-contrast pattern of light and dark regions that define, through their gray level, a region that can be located in each image.
-Pattern marking methods that can survive elevated fire temperatures are needed.
-Coupon scale tests will be conducted with strain measurements validated by traditional extensometry methods to assess the accuracy of the DIC methods.
+Imaging-based measurement methods such as Digital Image Correlation (DIC) offer the potential to provide full-field strain and displacement measurements over large regions of a specimen Digital Image Correlation photographically monitors the evolution of a random, high contrast pattern of light and dark regions that define, through their gray level, a region that can be located in each image.
+Several candidate methods for marking this pattern on structural specimens have been identified, and must be evaluated.
+Small scale tests will be conducted with strain measurements validated by traditional extensometry methods to assess the accuracy of the DIC methods.

-Fiber-optic sensors measure strains and temperature at multiple points along the length of the fiber.
+Fiber optic sensors measure strains and temperature at multiple points along the length of the fiber.
 The optical fiber must be either attached to the surface of a steel component or embedded in a concrete section.
-Similar to strain gages, attachment methods other than epoxy bonds are required at elevated temperatures.
-Attachment methods between the fiber-optic sensor and/or fiber and the steel or concrete component are not well developed for fire conditions.
+Similar to resistive strain gages, attachment methods other than epoxy bonds are required at elevated temperatures.
+Attachment methods between the fiber optic sensor and/or fiber and the steel or concrete component are not well developed for fire conditions.

-Exploratory testing using both DIC and fiber optic methods will be used during the NFRL commissioning to assess the accuracy of these methods in measuring displacements and strains in a structure-fire test in the NFRL, and to quantify the uncertainties associated with such measurements.
+Exploratory testing using various methods will be used during the NFRL commissioning experiments to assess the accuracy of these methods in measuring displacements and strains in a structure fire test in the NFRL, and to quantify the uncertainties associated with such measurements.

 Start Date:October 1, 2012